Child Custody in Arkansas

 In a full custody arrangement, one parent receives the majority of the parenting time and maintains physical custody.
 In most instances, this person also makes the majority of the decisions about the child’s upbringing and has control over decisions related to health, education, and religion.
 The parent awarded full custody is the primary custodial parent.

 According to the Arkansas Courts, the award of full custody is made in the best interest of the child, and without regard to the sex of a parent.
 When seeking full custody, you should be prepared to show how the custody arrangement that you want is in the child’s best interest and is consistent with the child’s wishes.
-A natural parent is favored over a grandparent, unless the parent is found to be incompetent or unfit.
-In fact, the judge may order drug testing for either or both parents.
+A natural parent is favored over a grandparent unless the parent is found to be incompetent or unfit.
+The judge may order drug testing for either or both parents.
 To modify an existing custody order, you can file a petition with the Circuit Court that issued the order.

 Even when children only live with one parent, the other parent can still be a part of their lives.
 The custodial parent may allow visiting time or the children may spend a few weekends with the non-custodial parent.
 In some instances, a parent awarded full custody might still maintain joint custody in practice with their partner for the benefit of the children.